iuiaoin/chess-master/README.md

 # chess-master
-chess game based on strong AI
+A chess game based on strong AI